tos-kamiya/inc_with/README.md

 ## Installation

-Run `sudo python3 setup.py install`.
+Run `sudo pip3 install git+https://github.com/tos-kamiya/inc_with` .
 A script `inc_with` will be copied in a directory for executables, such as `/usr/local/bin/`.

 ## License